joelhawksley/identity/components/slides.md

 # [fit] 5 examples, 5 failures
 # [fit] ArgumentError: missing keyword: pull_request

-^ Time to update our component to take the new values!
+^ It looks like our component doesn't know to do with the new values.

+^ Let's go updated it!

 ---

-[.code-highlight: 3-5]
+[.code-highlight: 3]

 ```ruby
 module PullRequests